Home : Instruction :

 - People who play the chromatic harmonica/Recommended listening- Stevie Wonder, Toots Thielemans, and Larry Adler are three of the best known players of this instrument.
 The 40's and 50's were the heyday of the 'Harmonica Bands' (like the "Harmonicats" and "Harmonica Rascals") and were usually led by a chromatic harmonica player.
 Numerous players primarily known for their diatonic playing may also use the chromatic from time to time (i.e. Little Walter, Norton Buffalo, Charlie McCoy, James Cotton, and others).
 Click here for some recommended chromatic harmonica CDs.

 - "Advanced Topics & Chromatic Harmonica" Discussion Forum- If you have particular questions or problems that weren't answered here in the Chromatic Harmonica section, or would like to discuss chromatic harmonica with others, visit our Discussion Forums and take a look around and/or start a new post.

 - Discussion Forum posts on Chromatic- As always, our Discussion Forums have great additional information.
 Take a look at the "Chromatic Harmonica" heading found near the bottom of the INDEX TO POPULAR TOPICS & POSTS forum post for a list of forum posts with questions and answers involving chromatic harmonica.

 AUDIO: "Chromatic Harmonica vs. Diatonic"

-Comparing the two harmonicas including a key of "G" blues scale on a "C" diatonic and a "C" chromatic.
+Comparing the two harmonicas including a key of "G" blues scale on a "C" diatonic and then on a "C" chromatic.